 Our vision will be fulfilled through the successful completion of strategic projects to achieve our Objectives and Key Results (OKRs).

-OKRs are a goal management framework.
-The OKRs outline what we seek to achieve (Objectives) and the outcomes by which we will track progress (Key Results).
-Strategic projects have been identified which will support auDA to achieve the Key Results.
-The details of these projects will be refined in an Annual Operating Plan-internal operating plans developed each year over the lifetime of the strategy, with projects to be delivered in phases across the five year strategy horizon.
+The details of these projects will be refined in an Annual Operating Plan over the lifetime of the Strategy, with projects to be delivered in phases across the five year strategy horizon.